stevegibbings/webpack-hash-example/README.md

 1. Adding webpack-chunk-hash-plugin.
 This resulted in an improvement for case 2 where vendor kept its hash.
 However in case 3 app and vendor files changed but without a different hash.

 2. In addition to 1 above removed hashed-module-id-plugin.
 This gave the same benefit to case 2.
 In case 3 all hashes changed.
 So it would seem this would be the better option if keeping cached files valid as long as possible is important.
-There may be cases where hashed-module-id-plugin is necessary and the webpack docs (recommend it)[https://webpack.js.org/guides/caching/#deterministic-hashes]
+There may be cases where hashed-module-id-plugin is necessary and the webpack docs recommend it.